idcdev/mcp-magic-ui/README.md

 ### Using with Claude Desktop

-To use with Claude Desktop, add the following to your `claude_desktop_config.json`:
+To use with Claude Desktop (once published):

 ```json
 {